IIIF/api/image_api/image_api_1.2.md

 ### 5.2.
 Capabilities Request

-A server may declare the set of features that it implements in a capabilities document, which is linked to from the JSON response described in Section 5.1, in greater detail than is possible using the enumerated compliance levels in the profile property.
+A server may declare the set of capabilities that it implements in a capabilities document, which is linked to from the JSON response described in Section 5.1, in greater detail than is possible using the enumerated compliance levels in the profile property.

 | Property | Required? | Description |
 | -------- | --------- | ----------- |